anurampalli/ITSM-Core-Module-Implementation/README.md

 - Reduces errors and manual verification.
 - Provides automated notifications and task creation based on CI availability.

-#### Screenshot Idea

-- Show the Catalog Item form submitted by a user.
-- Show the flow canvas highlighting the CI check and task creation logic.

 ---

 ## 📚 Summary